preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 .. image:: teamwork-settings-setup-team-apps.png

-(More information about this will be added soon.)
+Add the apps that should be added when a teamwork is created from this template.

 For **Channels** the following settings are available: